Nokk1251/BankAccountUI/BankAssistant/README.md

 1. Bank Account UI (Python + Tkinter)

-Small desktop app I wrote while learning Python and Tkinter.
-It lets you create multiple bank accounts, work with balances and overdraft, and play with a simple “assistant” that understands text commands like `deposit 50` or `balance`.
+This is still a very basic project I did while playing around and learning Python and Tkinter.
+It lets you create multiple bank accounts, work with balances and overdraft, and play with a simple “assistant” that understands text commands like `deposit 50` or `balance` and now has an integrated AI assistant that requires an API key from OpenAI to work.

 2. Features